hopsoft/fmt/README.md

 Fmt("%{msg}|>prepend('Hello ')", msg: "world!") # => "Hello world!"
 ```

-### Pipelines: Unleashing the Power of Chained Macros
+### Pipelines

-Macros can be chained to create a formatting pipeline.
+Macros can be chained to create a formatting pipeline:

 <!-- test_425625 -->